official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 2002
 802. The following key findings are from Section 3.4:

-•  In discussions with the US over the summer of 2002, Mr Blair and Mr Straw
+*  In discussions with the US over the summer of 2002, Mr Blair and Mr Straw

 sought to persuade the US Administration to secure multilateral support before taking action on Iraq; and to do so through the UN.
 They proposed a strategy in which the first objective was to offer Iraq the opportunity and last chance to comply with its obligations to disarm.

-•  If Iraq did not take that opportunity and military action was required, the UK was seeking to establish conditions whereby such action would command multilateral support and be taken with the authority of the Security Council.
+*  If Iraq did not take that opportunity and military action was required, the UK was seeking to establish conditions whereby such action would command multilateral support and be taken with the authority of the Security Council.

-112

-The Report of the Iraq Inquiryon 12 September, to take the issue of Iraq back to the UN.
+on 12 September, to take the issue of Iraq back to the UN.

 to deal with Iraq; and to recall Parliament to debate the issue.

-•  Mr Blair also decided to publish an explanation of why action was needed
+*  Mr Blair also decided to publish an explanation of why action was needed
-•  The UK made a significant contribution to President Bush’s decision, announced
+*  The UK made a significant contribution to President Bush’s decision, announced
-•  Statements made by China, France and Russia after President Bush’s speech highlighted the different positions of the five Permanent Members of the Security Council, in particular about the role of the Council in deciding whether military action was justified.
+*  Statements made by China, France and Russia after President Bush’s speech highlighted the different positions of the five Permanent Members of the Security Council, in particular about the role of the Council in deciding whether military action was justified.
 As a result, the negotiation of resolution 1441 was complex and difficult.

 ## Development of UK strategy and options, September to November
 2002 – the negotiation of resolution 1441
 803. The following key findings are from Section 3.5:

-•  The declared objective of the US and UK was to obtain international support within the framework of the UN for a strategy of coercive diplomacy for the disarmament of Iraq.
+*  The declared objective of the US and UK was to obtain international support within the framework of the UN for a strategy of coercive diplomacy for the disarmament of Iraq.
 For the UK, regime change was a means to achieve disarmament, not an objective in its own right.

 Security Council on the need to achieve the disarmament of Iraq.

-•  The negotiation of resolution 1441 reflected a broad consensus in the UN
+*  The negotiation of resolution 1441 reflected a broad consensus in the UN
-•  To secure consensus in the Security Council despite the different positions of the US and France and Russia, resolution 1441 was a compromise containing drafting ‘fixes’.
+*  To secure consensus in the Security Council despite the different positions of the US and France and Russia, resolution 1441 was a compromise containing drafting ‘fixes’.

-•  That created deliberate ambiguities on a number of key issues including: the level of non‑compliance with resolution 1441 which would constitute a material breach; by whom that determination would be made; and whether there would be a second resolution explicitly authorising the use of force.
+*  That created deliberate ambiguities on a number of key issues including: the level of non‑compliance with resolution 1441 which would constitute a material breach; by whom that determination would be made; and whether there would be a second resolution explicitly authorising the use of force.

 ## Development of UK strategy and options, November 2002 to
 January 2003
 804. The following key findings are from Section 3.6:

-•  Following the adoption of resolution 1441, the UK was pursuing a strategy of coercive diplomacy to secure the disarmament of Iraq.
+*  Following the adoption of resolution 1441, the UK was pursuing a strategy of coercive diplomacy to secure the disarmament of Iraq.
 The hope was that this might be achieved by peaceful means, but views differed on how likely that would be.

-•  The UK Government remained convinced that Iraq had retained prohibited
+*  The UK Government remained convinced that Iraq had retained prohibited

 weapons and was pursuing chemical, biological and ballistic missile programmes in contravention of its obligations to disarm; and that the absence of evidence of weapons and programmes was the result of a successful policy of concealment.

-113

-Executive Summary•  By early January 2003, Mr Blair had concluded that Iraq had had “no change of heart” and military action to remove Saddam Hussein’s regime was likely to be required to disarm Iraq.
+*  By early January 2003, Mr Blair had concluded that Iraq had had “no change of heart” and military action to remove Saddam Hussein’s regime was likely to be required to disarm Iraq.

-•  The US Administration was planning military action no later than early March.
+*  The US Administration was planning military action no later than early March.
-•  Mr Blair and Mr Straw concluded that a second UN resolution would be essential to secure domestic and international support for military action.
+*  Mr Blair and Mr Straw concluded that a second UN resolution would be essential to secure domestic and international support for military action.
 In the absence of a “smoking gun”, that would require more time and a series of reports from the UN inspectors which established a pattern of Iraqi non‑compliance with its obligations.

-•  Mr Blair secured President Bush’s support for a second resolution but did not secure agreement that the inspections process should continue until the end of March or early April.
+*  Mr Blair secured President Bush’s support for a second resolution but did not secure agreement that the inspections process should continue until the end of March or early April.
 That left little time for the inspections process to provide the evidence that would be needed to achieve international agreement on the way ahead.

 ## Development of UK strategy and options, 1 February to 7 March 2003
 805. The following key findings are from Section 3.7:

-•  By the time the Security Council met on 7 March 2003 there were deep divisions
+*  By the time the Security Council met on 7 March 2003 there were deep divisions
-•  Following President Bush’s agreement to support a second resolution to help
+*  Following President Bush’s agreement to support a second resolution to help

 within it on the way ahead on Iraq.